Quick Answer

 If your specialist-heavy case breaks unit economics, reduce seniority mix before cutting scope-critical deliverables.
 Keep delivery-integrity items intact (data reliability, acceptance criteria, production constraints), then narrow specialist involvement or role seniority.
 For each scenario, keep one reviewable checkpoint record covering demand assumption, margin test, timeline dependencies, and benchmark rows by role.
 If any part is not defensible, do not launch that scenario yet.

-You might also find this useful: How to Compare Freelance Hiring Paths by Trust, Evidence, and Control in 2026.
+For a hiring-path comparison, see How to Compare Freelance Hiring Paths by Trust, Evidence, and Control in 2026.

 Choose roles by the first milestone that can fail, not by title prestige.
 Prestige is not a reliable proxy here: evaluations of digital-economy occupations are highly variable, and even salary benchmarks can shift based on how roles are categorized.